-One MSS client asked us to regularly prepare emissions control shelters for international shipping to remote destinations such as Qurayyah and Saudi Arabia.
+One MSS client located in Pennsylvania asked us to regularly prepare emissions control shelters for international shipping to remote destinations such as Indonesia and Saudi Arabia.
 We have often been required to ship up to eight shelters in just four days.

 MSS technicians were tasked with engineering an international packaging solution that would enable the successful transport of multiple components of the emission control shelters.
 Throughout this process, it was critical to account for the oversized dimensions of the units in order to accommodate them for transportation on the road.

 The control shelters are quite intricate, specially built to serve the energy sector and ship to worldwide locations.
 Each shelter consists of a large weather-tight room that houses a wide range of electronic components and monitoring equipment, including spools of cable and an electric transformer.
 The readings derived at these shelters are sent to the EPA to support their efforts in monitoring emissions.